 This chapter describes the operator controls and indicator lights on the 20/40GB 4MM Internal Tape Drive.
-It also gives instructions for loading and unloading a tape cartridge, and tells how to clean the tape drive.
+It also provides instructions for loading and unloading a tape cartridge, and describes how to clean the tape drive.

-Figure 1 shows the front view of the 20/40GB 4MM Internal Tape Drive.
+The following figure shows the front view of the 20/40GB 4MM Internal Tape Drive.